powerline/powerline/docs/source/develop/extensions.rst

    referenced in ``renderer`` module attribute thus allowing only one renderer per one module.
 #.
 Creating an extension bindings.
 These are to be placed in
-   :file:`powerline/bindings/{ext}` and may contain virtually anything which may be required for powerline to work inside given applications, assuming it does not fit in other places.
+   :file:`powerline/bindings/{ext}.py` and may contain virtually anything which may be required for powerline to work inside given applications, assuming it does not fit in other places.
+#.
+Creating editor-specific stuff, given that extension adds editor support.
+It
+   is to be placed into :file:`powerline/editors/{ext}.py` and must contain, at least, a :py:class:`powerline.editors.Editor` subclass.

 Powerline class
 ===============